pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 - **PREPARATION**: The second task typically is in the hands of the OCP administrators: they need to review the requirements and prepare the project setup.
 The SAS team can then start preparing the deployment manifest (basically a YAML file) which contains site-specific information (such as the DNS name or the supplemental-groups value which is specific to the project/namespace).

 - **PERFORMING**: Once the deployment manifests are ready to be submitted, both teams need to collaborate to submit the manifests.
-While the OpenShift administrators can focus on resources which require elevated permissions (like custom SCCs or CustomResourceDefinitions), the SAS project team will handle all the resources with namespace scope.
+While the OpenShift administrators can focus on resources which require elevated permissions (like custom _SCCs_ or _CRDs_), the SAS project team will handle all the resources with namespace scope.
 The main deployment manifest contains predefined selectors that allow to make this distinction between.

 <br></br>